In Michigan, an LLC can be formed by following these steps:

 - Prepare and submit yearly statements

-How long to get an LLC in Michigan?
+How long does it take to get an LLC in Michigan?

 What are the benefits of an LLC in Michigan?